 Eastern Illinois University has been approved by the State of Illinois to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance-education courses and programs.
 It is intended to make it easier for students to take online courses offered by post-secondary institutions based in another state.
 Eastern Illinois University is authorized to provide online courses to students in the SARA states.
-We are also authorized to offer online courses in California, Florida and Massachusetts.
+We are also authorized to offer online courses in California.

 On-Ground Field Experience